koajs/koa-body/README.md

 ## A note about unparsed request bodies

-Some applications require crytopgraphic verification of request bodies, for example webhooks from slack or stripe.
+Some applications require cryptographic verification of request bodies, for example webhooks from slack or stripe.
 The unparsed body can be accessed if `includeUnparsed` is `true` in koa-body's options.
 When enabled, import the symbol for accessing the request body from `unparsed = require('koa-body/unparsed.js')`, or define your own accessor using `unparsed = Symbol.for('unparsedBody')`.
 Then the unparsed body is available using `ctx.request.body[unparsed]`.

 ## Some options for formidable